emsesp/EMS-ESP32/README.md

 I reference the first 4 bytes as the *header* in this document.

-**IDs**
+### **IDs**

 Each device has a unique ID.

-The Boiler (MC10) has an ID of 0x08 and also referred to as the Bus Master.
+The Boiler has an ID of 0x08 (type MC10) and also referred to as the Bus Master.

-My thermostat, which is a Moduline 300 uses the RC20 format and has an ID 0x17.
-If you're using an RC30 or RC35 type thermostat use 0x10 and make adjustments in the code as appropriate. bbqkees did a nice write-up on his github page [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/README.md).
+My thermostat, which is a* Moduline 300* uses the RC20 protocol and has an ID 0x17.
+If you're using an RC30 or RC35 type thermostat such as the newer Moduline 300s or 400s use 0x10 and make adjustments in the code as appropriate. bbqkees did a nice write-up on his github page [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/README.md).

-Our circuit acts as a service device and uses a special reserved ID of 0x0B (called a service key).
+Our circuit acts as a service device (called a service key in the official doc) and uses the reserved ID 0x0B.

 ### 1. EMS Polling
-The bus master (boiler) sends out a poll request every second by sending out a sequential list of all possible IDs as a single byte followed by a break signal.
-The ID always has its high 7th bit set so in the code we're looking for `[dest|0x80] <BRK>`.
+The bus master (boiler) sends out a poll request every second by sending out a sequential list of all possible IDs as a single byte followed by the break signal.
+The ID always has its high 7th bit set so in the code we're looking for 1 byte messages with the format `[dest|0x80] <BRK>`.

 Any connected device can respond to a Polling call with an acknowledging by sending back a single byte with its own ID.
-For example, in our case we would listen for a `[0x8B] <BRK>` (meaning us) and then send back `[0x0B] <BRK>` to say we're alive and ready.
+In our case we would listen for a `[0x8B] <BRK>` (meaning us) and then send back `[0x0B] <BRK>` to say we're alive and ready.

 Polling is also the trigger to start transmitting any packages queued for sending.
 It must be done within 200ms or the bus master will time out.

-## 2. EMS Broadcasting
+### 2. EMS Broadcasting

 When a device is broadcasting to everyone there is no specific destination needed. `[dest]` is always 0x00.